 So which route should you chose?
 Well it will actually depend on which time of the year you are traveling in and how many days you have in hand.
 If you are short on time and want to spend some days in Spiti valley only, then you should reach Kaza via Manali.
 But then you will also need to keep in mind that the road from Manali to Kaza is open only between June till September so that will be the only time when you can travel on it.
 If you have about 8-9 days in hand then a recommended way for the journey will be to reach Kaza from Shimla and exit via Manali.

-Spiti Valley Route
+Spiti Valley Circuit

 The route for traveling to Spiti valley is as mentioned below.
 I have included most of the tourist destinations that you will pass through while traveling.
 Depending on how many days you have in hand, you can decide to break your journey at any of the places.